biocodellc/ontology-data-pipeline/README.md

 # Plant Phenology Ontology Data Processor

-This repo is a python cli processing pipeline.
+python cli processing pipeline for processing ontology data.

 `process.Process` is the main entry point for the application. `process.py` is a convince wrapper script for running the app from the source tree.